-Farming vegetables in Cuyahoga and Summit counties began with American Indians as early as 800 BC.
-Ohio's American Indian cultures grew corn, beans, squash, melons, apples, and a variety of garden produce.
-Corn remained the most important crop for 19th century farmers, who also grew wheat, oats, potatoes, apple trees, and other garden plants and vegetables.
+Farming vegetables in Cuyahoga and Summit counties began with Native Americans as early as 2,800 years ago.
+Ohio's Native American cultures grew corn, beans, squash, melons, apples, and a variety of garden produce.
+Corn remained the most important crop for farmers in the 1800s, who also grew wheat, oats, potatoes, apple trees, and other garden plants and vegetables.